-Ever come back home from a pleasant trip out to the fields or woods on a nice, summer day only to discover you’ve brought along an unwelcome visitor?
+Ever come back home from a pleasant trip out to the fields or woods on a nice summer day only to discover you’ve brought along an unwelcome visitor?
 Ticks can be quite a nuisance.
-They grab hold of the flesh with their little mouths, latching on with a strong bite.
+They grab the flesh with their little mouths, latching on with a firm bite.
 Then, the blood-sucking begins.
-Worse than the fear of a little vampire-like insect feasting on your blood, though, is the potential threat they carry within their own bodies.
+Worse than the fear of a little vampire-like insect feasting on your blood is the potential threat they carry within their own bodies.

-This disease is an infection caused by the bacterium Borrelia burgdorferi found in black-legged ticks.
-At first, the symptoms start off simple and largely unnoticeable.
-Left untreated, however, and the effects can be painful and long-lasting.
+This disease is an infection caused by the bacterium Borrelia burgdorferi, found in black-legged ticks.
+At first, the symptoms start simple and largely unnoticeable.
+Left untreated, however, the effects can be painful and long-lasting.

 Read on to learn the symptoms and how to treat Lyme disease.